 Wrasse hit hard and fight hard.
 As soon as they have your bait in the mouth, it’s off they go, as quick as they can swim to the safety of the nearest kelp bed or rocky crevice.
 A softer action rod will help cushion the initial attack of the wrasse, and allow you time to hook and play the fish instead of losing it.
 There is a popular belief that rods need to be in the 20-30lb range with stiff characteristics to bully the fish onto the hook and up to the gunwales.
 This though is a fallacy, and one that you will find most successful wrasse hunters steering well clear of.

 To get the most of your wrasse fishing your rod choice needs to allow for the hard fighting nature of the wrasse family.
-If worried about your fishing rod, fear not, along with our uptide and downtide rods, for 2011 we have invested in some additional Deluxe Sensor Tip rods along with 4000 sized multipliers loaded with braid to give you the best possible fight from one of the hardest fighting small fish in our waters.
+If worried about your fishing rod, fear not, along with our uptide and downtide rods, we have PENN Touch Tip and Shakespeare Tipster rods, extremely light and sensitive and can be paired with either multiplier or fixed spool reels. braid to give you the best possible fight from one of the hardest fighting small fish in our waters.

 Rig Choice, Weights and Bait